Automakers fund European electric car charging sites to boost demand

 BERLIN/DETROIT Four of the world's top carmakers have agreed to invest in thousands of fast-charging sites across Europe to boost mainstream acceptance of electric cars, the companies said on Tuesday.

-Spurred by the success of U.S. rival Tesla, which has received huge pre-orders for its Model 3 car, German rivals Volkswagen (VOWG_p.DE), Daimler's Mercedes, BMW an Ford Motor Co's European division have entered a joint venture to develop 400 charging stations.
+Spurred by the success of U.S. rival Tesla, which has received huge pre-orders for its Model 3 car, German rivals Volkswagen, Daimler's Mercedes, BMW an Ford Motor Co's European division have entered a joint venture to develop 400 charging stations.

 Overcoming "range anxiety," the fear of running out of power before reaching a charging station, is key to widespread consumer acceptance of electric vehicles, which so far have filled only a niche market.